comp9447-team4/soar/docker-content-trust/README.md

 # Docker Content Trust with Amazon ECR

 ## Prerequisite
 Install Docker and Docker Compose on your local machine.
+Ensure git is also installed.

 ## Instructions
 1. Run the script:\